Understanding a Cracked or Broken Tooth

-Any of your teeth can break or become cracked, but this problem most often affects your upper front teeth as they are more vulnerable to damage.
-It can also affect your lower back teeth.
-These come under significant force when you bite and chew food.
+Any of your teeth can break or become cracked, but this issue most commonly affects your upper front teeth, as they are more vulnerable to damage.
+Lower back teeth can also be affected, as they endure significant force when you bite and chew.

 What Can Cause a Cracked Tooth?